pradipece/Github_Git_Practice/README.md

   <html>
    <head>use for the header</head>
     <body>
-        Above we can use language name such as HTML, CSS, javascript, Linux, Matlab, Python
+        Above we can use language names such as HTML, CSS, javascript, Linux, Matlab, Python

    </body>
   </html>